-- Unless otherwise permitted, Institute funds may not be used to purchase or maintain non-gatech.edu domain names.
+- Unless otherwise permitted by Institute Communications, Institute funds may not be used to purchase or maintain non-gatech.edu domain names

 - Organizational units within the Institute do not have the authority to register internet domain names on behalf of the Institute or their respective organizational unit.
 The Office of Institute Communications is the official institutional contact for domain names on behalf of Georgia Tech.
 The Office of Information Technology is the official registrant of Institute domain names.

 - Georgia Tech’s domain name criteria are outlined at: (www.comm.gatech.edu/brand/website/domain_names)